syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-options.md

 # Mail merge options

-The MailMerge class allows you to customize the Mail merge process with the following options.
+The `MailMerge` class allows you to customize the Mail merge process with the following options.

 ## Field Mapping

-The MailMerge class can automatically maps the merge field names with data source column names during Mail merge process.
-You can also customize the field mapping when the merge field names in the template document varies with the column names in the data source by using MappedFields collection.
+The `MailMerge` class can automatically maps the merge field names with data source column names during Mail merge process.
+You can also customize the field mapping when the merge field names in the template document varies with the column names in the data source by using `MappedFields` collection.

-The following code example shows how to add mapping when a merge field name in a document and column name in a data source have different names.
+The following code example shows how to add mapping when a merge field name in a document and column name in data source have different names.

 {% tabs %}

 {% highlight c# %}

-//Opens the template document.
+//Opens the template document

 WordDocument document = new WordDocument("Template.docx");